EngreitzLab/crispri-flowfish/README.md

     subpool             Column specifying a group of gRNAs OligoID             unique ID for the gRNA [required]

+### Step 3.3: Set up the TSS qPCR file (optional)

+This file specifies an optional scaling parameter, representing the effect on gene expression when perturbing the TSS of a given gene, used to linearly adjust the effects estimated by the FlowFISH assay.
+For example, some probesets have some detectable background fluorescence that means that the knockdown from FlowFISH appears to be only 50%, when in reality it is 80% knockdown plus some background.
+To remove this background signal, we pass in an externally measured TSS knockdown value (e.g. 80%) into the pipeline, which is then used to shift/adjust the FlowFISH estimated effects to match (based on the best 20-gRNA window around the TSS).

+If this file is not provided, then this TSS qPCR shifting calculation is not done (see workflow/scripts/FlowFISHtssKD.py)

+This file includes the following columns:

+    [KeyCols]           Any number of columns matching the names of columns in the Sample Sheet, for table join name                Gene symbol to merge into the config.genelist file TSS_Override        If provided, overrides the TSS coordinate provided in 'tss' column of config.genelist

 ### Step 4: Provide sort params files